TheMisinformationGame/MisinformationGame/docs/Development.md

 [Installation Guide](Installation.md).
 You do not have to follow the guide any further to setup the Firebase project, you just need one to exist.
+However, if you already have a production Firebase project, it is best to link to that project instead.

 You can then link to your Firebase project by running the following commands: